wagov/wasocshared/docs/advisories/20230612001-Critical-RCE-in-Fortigate-SSL-VPN-devices.md

 ## Recommendation

-The WA SOC recommends administrators apply the solutions as per vendor instructions to all affected devices within 48 hours if exposed to the internet.
+The WA SOC recommends administrators apply the solutions as per vendor instructions to all affected devices (within 48 hours if exposed to the internet, 2 weeks otherwise).

 Security fixes to address this vulnerability has been released in: